 The application process for all grants and prizes is currently being updated.
-New forms and informaiton will be made available in September 2014.
+New forms and informaiton will be made available in late 2014.
 Please check back then to apply.

 This prize, named for Harold Blakemore (1930-1991), commemorates a scholar described as ‘the British standard-bearer of Latin American studies for a quarter of a century’ (in an obituary by David Fox), who played a key role in the foundation of SLAS in 1964 and throughout its early period.
 Since 1991, the prize has been awarded to the best essay submitted each year by a postgraduate student in Latin American Studies.
 Its monetary value is £600, and the winner is invited by the Editors to submit his or her essay to the Bulletin of Latin American Studies (subject to the usual Editorial procedures).